 Sampling Frequency Justification:

 Sampling and Reporting Frequency was retained from previous permit.
+Quarterly frequencies are appropriate for facilities of this size.
 Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)6.C.

 Sampling Type Justification: